Tag Archive for: how to make a to-do list

 satisfaction of crossing the item off your list.
 Read more

 Get ready for vacations, home improvements and lots and lots of parties.
 These are all part of summer for most of us.
 A new season – a new to-do list.
 Summer is sacred – make the most of it with a well planned out list.
+A friend of mine is already way ahead on her list!

-Whether you want to plant a garden or read Fifty Shades of Grey (this should already be crossed off your to-do list as far as I’m concerned – it’s fabulous) or even trying something like this san diego whale watching – this summer making a list can help you spring into action.
 Setting an intention, whether big or small, aids in reaching your goal.
 As my girl Oprah always says – “You Become What You Believe.”
 This goes for summer to-do lists too.
 Here’s a look at mine so far:

 1. Go to Paris (we are visiting friends there in July!
 Can’t wait!
 Planning list post coming…)